SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Event - Users can create, update and delete "Events"
 - Managed_Object - Grants users with view permission
 - Measurement - Users can manage measurement data
 - Operation - Allows users to do operations on a certain device.
 For example users can turn on or off a certain LED.
-"Admin" role will allow the user to modify or delete operations.
+Note that "Admin" role will allow the user to modify or delete operations

-#### <a name="application-access"></a> Application Access
+### Granting application access

-During user [creation](#add-user), access to different *Marketplace Applications* can be granted to the user.That way you will control which users have access to which applications.
+During user [creation](#adding-users), access to different *Marketplace Applications* can be granted to the user.
+That way you will control which users have access to which applications.

 To grant access to specific applications, click on the checkbox of the desired application.
 When the selection is completed click on the "Save" button.

-**Note**: More than one "Marketplace Applications" can be selected at the same time.
+> Note that more than one "Marketplace Applications" can be selected at the same time.

-#### <a name="assign-group"> Assigning a user to a group
+### Assigning users to a group

-Groups membership can be given amid [adding](#add-user) or [editing](#edit-user) of a user.
+Groups membership can be given amid [adding](#adding-users) or [editing](#editing-users) of a user.

-To assign a user to **User groups**:
+To assign a user to "User groups":

--  Locate the user in the users section and click on his "Username".
+-  Locate the user in the users section and click on his "Username"
-- In *User Groups* section choose the desired group by clicking on the checkbox.
+- In *User Groups* section choose the desired group by clicking on the checkbox
-- Click on the "Save" button.
+- Click on the "Save" button

-**Note**: More than one "User Groups" can be selected at the same time.
+> Note that more than one "User Groups" can be selected at the same time.

-#### To change the password of a user:
+### Changing user password

-- Locate the user in the Users section and click on his "Username".
+- Locate the user in the Users section and click on his "Username"
 - Choose "Change password"
-- Enter and confirm the new password.
+- Enter and confirm the new password
-- Click on the "Save" button.
+- Click on the "Save" button

-#### Edit Users
+### Editing users

 All of the user details except "Username" can be modified including "User Groups" and "Application accesses".
 In the "Users" page clicking on the "Username" will open the editing window.
-When the changing of the user details is completed click on the "Save" button to finish with the edit.
+When the change is complete, click on the "Save" button to finish with the edit.

-#### Deactivate or Delete Users
+### Deactivating or deleting users

 Hovering over a user reveals the deactivate and delete buttons on the right side.
 The "Deactivate" button simply disables the user, while the cross button permanently deletes the user.

 ![Delete User](/guides/users-guide/deleteuser.png)

-### Manage Groups
+### Managing user groups

 Cumulocity allows you to easily manage Users which have the same permissions and roles via User Groups.
 Application Access can also be set.

-If you wish to manage *User groups* click on "User groups" under the *Accounts* tab.

 ![User groups](/guides/users-guide/usergroups.png)

-**Note**: If you do not see "User groups" click on "ACCOUNTS" first and then "User groups".
+> Note that If you do not see "User groups" click on "Accounts" first and then "User groups".

-By default after the account creation there are 4 groups that are automatically created:
+By default after tenant creation there are 4 groups that are automatically created:

 - *Business*
 - *Admins*